Kitware/VTK/Documentation/release/dev/webgpu-runtime-loading.md

 ## Notes

-- Library discovery follows the usual search paths (`LD_LIBRARY_PATH` on Linux, `DYLD_LIBRARY_PATH` on macOS).
+- An explicit library path is opened through `vtkDynamicLoader` on every platform.
+A bare library name is opened with `LoadLibraryW` on Windows so that the standard DLL search order applies, `PATH` included; `vtkDynamicLoader` would resolve such a name against the current working directory instead.
-- Library loading goes through `vtkDynamicLoader`, so the same code path works on Windows, Linux and macOS.
+- Discovery otherwise follows the usual search paths: `LD_LIBRARY_PATH` on Linux, `DYLD_LIBRARY_PATH` on macOS, `PATH` on Windows.
-- Where a function is unavailable in a given runtime, the wrappers return safe defaults so optional features can be disabled gracefully.
+- Emscripten loads nothing.
+The implementation is linked into the module through `--use-port=emdawnwebgpu`, so the entry points are already resolved.